wvulibraries/LibManagementTool/README.md

   end
   ```

-  - `rails server -b 0.0.0.0` this runs the rails server on an ip and helps to
+  - `rails server -b 0.0.0.0` this runs the rails server on an ip and helps to work with vagrant

 # Deployment